KiranVarma147/To-Do-list/README.md

 # To-Do-list

-1. Make sure React.js is installed in your local system.
+1. Make sure React.js and npm are installed and are addded in the system Environment variable.
 2. Download/clone the repo, and access the path using cmd.
 3. Command to start the React-project: "npm start"